-The criterion for Condition 8 in MS844 has not been met for rehabilitation transects BHPPD-29, BHPPD-30 and BHPPD-31 in 2021 with regard to the introduced tussock grasses \Cenchrus ciliaris (Buffel Grass) and \C. setiger (Birdwood Grass).
+The criterion for Condition 8 in MS844 has again not been met for rehabilitation transects BHPPD-29, BHPPD-30 and BHPPD-31 in 2022 with regard to the introduced tussock grasses Cenchrus ciliaris (Buffel Grass) and C. setiger (Birdwood Grass).

-When comparing the 2021 result to that of 2019, \Cenchrus ciliaris and \C. setiger have increased in both distribution and abundance (as measured by their percent cover along the line transect) across the monitored rehabilitation transects within the Mt Minnie conservation area.
-Provided that continued spraying of these species within the rehabilitated areas is undertaken over the course of the next few years, it would be expected that the cover of \Cenchrus spp. will tend towards pre-clearing levels.
+When comparing the 2022 result to that of 2021, Cenchrus ciliaris and C. setiger have decreased in abundance (as measured by their percent cover along the line transect) at both BHPPD-29 and BHPPD-30, but increased significantly at BHPPD-31.
+Provided that continued spraying of these species within the rehabilitated areas is undertaken at the appropriate times and intensity of effort over the course of the next few years, it would be expected that the cover of Cenchrus spp. will tend towards pre-clearing levels.